Starwood Capital confirms raising Monmouth Real Estate bid to $1.86 bln - Up News Info

 Monmouth said last week it had received an unsolicited acquisition proposal from “a large private investment firm.”

-Starwood said the total offer is for $19.51 per share, including a termination fee of $0.63 per share owed to Equity Commonwealth, which had planned to acquire Monmouth for $1.91 billion in stock.
+Starwood said the total offer can increase to as much as $19.51 per share in case Monmouth does not pay a break-up fee of $62.2 million to Equity Commonwealth or pays a lower fee.
+Equity Commonwealth had planned to acquire Monmouth for $1.91 billion in stock.

 Monmouth, whose shares are up 2.1% in premarket trade, could not be immediately reached for a comment.
 (Reporting by Shreyasee Raj in Bengaluru; editing by Uttaresh.V)